 Coast Guard, DHS.

-The Coast Guard is proposing to establish a temporary safety zone for certain waters of the Columbia River near Kennewick, WA.
+The Coast Guard is establishing a temporary safety zone for certain waters of the Columbia River near Kennewick, WA.
 This action is necessary to provide for the safety of life on these navigable waters during a fireworks display on July 4, 2019.
-This proposed rulemaking would prohibit persons and vessels from being in the safety zone unless authorized by the Captain of the Port Columbia River or a designated representative.
-We invite your comments on this proposed rulemaking.
+This regulation will prohibit persons and vessels from being in the safety zone unless authorized by the Captain of the Port Columbia River or a designated representative.

 Start Further Info